aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-And it is said, "And you shall eat and be satiated and bless YHVH your elo'ah for the good land that Hashem has given to you" (Deuteronomy 8:10)
+And it is said, "And you shall eat and be satiated and bless YHVH your <em>elo'ah</em> for the good land that Hashem has given to you" (Deuteronomy 8:10)
 </div></td></tr>